If I Could Meet Any Historical Figure

 Even though they appear to be adversaries, their insults were comical and light.
 It reminds me of my father’s banter with his political adversaries like Pierre Trudeau and Jean Chretien.
 There’s nothing wrong with a little humour in politics!

-If you want to read about other funny political stories, sign up to receive my No-BS Newsletter by email.
+If you want to read about other funny political stories, sign up here to receive my e-newsletter.